web-deps/odom/docs/components.md

 ## Multiple File Components

-A component that has its markup and/or styles (e.g CSS) in a seperate file (or files) is called a multiple file component.
+A component that has its markup and/or styles (e.g CSS) in a separate file (or files) is called a multiple file component.
 The assets (markup and styles) are imported in the file containing the [Constructor](#constructor).
 They are then used to build a component.

 Acom provides a way to dynamically import these assets via [`assetManager`](api/asset-manager.md).
 In this section we are going to rewrite the app we wrote using a [JS single file component](#js-components) and an [HTML single file component](#html-components).